ZYZ1216/titanic_web_service/README.md

 •Led a team of 7 as Scrum Master during the first sprint, managing team coordination and sprint planning.

-•Developed an end-to-end survivor prediction web application using the Titanic dataset.

 •Designed and implemented automated E2E tests using Cypress, covering all major UI/UX flows.

 •Integrated tests into GitLab CI/CD, scheduled nightly test runs with pipeline status reports.